IS-FixMi/fixmi-microservice-template/README.md

 ```bash
 docker run -dp <backend_port>:3001 -p <frontend_port>:3002 -v .:/app example-microservice
 ```
 - `-d` runs in detach mode.
 If you want to debug you may want to not use this in order to see the output of the build process.
-Keep in mind that you will have to kill the process via docker rm.
+Keep in mind that you will have to kill the process via docker stop.

 You can then connect to `localhost:<backend_port>` to access the backend and `localhost:<frontend_port>` to connect to frontend.
 It will take a while (1 minute) to load the forntend.